 Database design Normalized databases for efficiency Denormalized databases for analysis

 OLTP provides an immediate record of current business activity, while OLAP generates and validates insights from that data as it’s compiled over time.
-That historical perspective empowers accurate forecasting, but as with all business intelligence, the insights generated with OLAP are only as good as the data pipeline from which they emanate.
+That historical perspective empowers business analysts to create accurate forecasting, but as with all business intelligence, the insights generated with OLAP are only as good as the data pipeline from which they emanate.

 To get actionable intelligence from OLTP data, it must be extracted, transformed, and loaded into a data warehouse for analysis.
-While this can be done with in-house programming resources, data ingestion is more effectively handled with an ETL tool.
+While this can be done with in-house programming resources, data ingestion is more effectively handled with an ETL tool, as noted above.
 ETL tools remove the need for constant code maintenance due to changing data source APIs, reporting requirements, and business needs.
-An ETL tool like Stitch optimizes OLTP data ingestion, freeing up time and IT staff to focus on more value-added activities.
+An ETL tool like Stitch optimizes OLTP data ingestion, freeing up time for data engineers to focus on more value-added activities.

-Simplify the process of pulling OLTP source data into your warehouse for OLAP.
-Choose a solution that scales with your data and provides the support you need to stay ahead of changes and on track for insights.
+Stitch can help you simplify the process of pulling OLTP source data into your warehouse for OLAP.
+It scales with your data and provides the support needed to stay ahead of changes and on track for insights.

 Stitch is designed to make the process of populating your data warehouse simple and easy.
-Try Stitch today to close the gap between OLTP and OLAP.
-It's free to try and setup takes minutes.
+Try Stitch for free today to close the gap between OLTP and OLAP.

 Give Stitch a try, on us